carbon-language/carbon-lang/docs/design/generics/details.md

   // Add a new `Print()` member function. fn Print[self: Self]() { ... }

-  // Avoid name conflict with new `Print` function by making
+  // Avoid name conflict with new `Print`
+  // function by implementing the `Printable`
-  // the implementation of the `Printable` interface external. impl as Printable = Song;
+  // interface without `extend`. impl as Printable = Song;

-  // Make the `Print` function from `Printable` available
+  // Make the `Print` function from `Printable`
-  // under the name `PrintToScreen`. alias PrintToScreen = Printable.Print;
+  // available under the name `PrintToScreen`. alias PrintToScreen = Printable.Print;
 }
 ```